sevenseasofbri/tp/docs/README.md

+---
+layout : page
-# CLIrcuit Assistant
+title : CLIrcuit Assistant
+---

-CLIrcuit Assistant is a desktop app to implement and solve simple circuits, optimized for use via the Command Line Interface (CLI).
+**CLIrcuit Assistant** is a desktop app to implement and solve simple circuits, optimized for use via the Command Line Interface (CLI).

 Useful links:
 * [User Guide](UserGuide.md)